kik4444/quickreader-qt/README.md

 # Windows 10 install

-1. Download the archives containing the Windows 10 binaries for your version (64bit or 32bit).
+1. Download the archives from the releases page for your version (64bit or 32bit).
 They are split in 2 parts due to size limits.
-2. Extract the archive in a directory of your choosing
+2. Extract the archives in a directory of your choosing
 3. Run the executable from that directory

 You may also build it yourself by following the same instructions from `Linux manual install`